-However, even when there are activities that require human interaction — such as communication, collaboration, and problem solving — there is still opportunity for automation.
+However, even when there are activities that require human interaction — such as communication, collaboration, and problem-solving — there is still an opportunity for automation.

 For example, in a typical employee onboarding workflow, there are several touchpoints that need to be done by someone in the HR team, including:

 - Reaching out to new hires to welcome them aboard

 - Answering questions & addressing concerns

 - Helping new hires with any incidental issues that arise